Building Smarter: NDOT’s Digital Future

-NDOT defines digital project delivery as the process in which digital data, such as 2D and 3D models and other digital data exchanges, are used directly throughout the project development and delivery to support the project stakeholders’ levels of information need.
-Ultimately, the digital information created, updated, and collected during project development and delivery will be used to support maintenance, operations, and overall asset management, including future project planning.
+The NDOT's DPD program integrates digital data, such as 2D and 3D models, linework, geospatial data and other digital data exchanges, at every stage of a project to support the project stakeholders’ levels of information need.
+This approach ensures stakeholders have the information they need when they need it.
+The digital information created, updated and collected during project development and delivery also supports long-term maintenance, operations and overall asset management, including future project planning.

 Equitable Impact